Skip to Content

 Cruise Members Can be on Standby

-In some situations, it is possible for crew members to book a last-minute cruise if they, or their family members in some circumstances are on standby.
+In some situations, crew members can book a last-minute cruise if they, or their family members in some circumstances are on “standby.”

 Why do Cruise Lines Have to Submit Guest Lists?